Taxonomy of Fishing Mini-games

 (video source)

 This is a slightly more complex implementation, but still very easy and accessible.
-It is similar to Hidden-Auto, but the fact that it is possible to see the fishes and there is more “nature” pump a bit the relaxing feeling of fishing.
+It is similar to Hidden-Auto, but the fact that it is possible to see the fishes, there is more “nature” to pump up a bit more of the relaxing feeling of fishing.

-Another aspect.
-Because fishes are usually visible, such games may implement also additional “luring” mechanic in which the player need to move the bait in a certain way to attract the desired fish.
+Another aspect: Because fish are usually visible, such games may implement an additional “luring” mechanic in which the player needs to move the bait in a certain way to attract the desired fish.

 In the cases in which the actual fish is visible, obviously, we sacrifice a bit the “surprise” emotion.